bitsmanent/scripts/README.md

 I'm considering if implement or not a flag to connects to the best possible network.
 The priority should be, descending order: private known networks, public known networks, public unknown networks.
 Networks with higher security and/or signal have higher priority.
 For now it's just an idea.

+**Known issues**
+- [sdhcp](http://git.2f30.org/sdhcp/) may wait forever if the network interface don't have an IP address assigned.
+The workaround is to assign an IP address to the interface before run iwpick.
+Note: the address must be a valid IP for the network; this may be changed by sdhcp.
+- The `/etc/resolv.conf` is not update by iwpick so you'll have to put your nameservers there by hand.
+Alternatively, you can edit the iwpick script and remove the -d flag for sdhcp.

 scrapthumb
 ----------
 Get random images from Tumblr.